laanwj/etna_viv/doc/hardware.md

 -----------
 The resolve module is a copy and fill engine.
 It can copy blocks of pixels from one GPU address to another, optionally tiling/detiling, converting between pixel formats, or scaling down by a factor of 2.
-The source and destination address can be the same for fill in tiles that were not touched during the rendering process with the background color.
+The source and destination address can be the same to fill in tiles that were not touched during the rendering process (according to the Tile Status, see below) with the background color.

 Tile status (Fast clear)
 -------------------------
 A render target is divided in tiles, and every tile has a couple of status flags.

-An auxilary buffer for each render surface keeps track of tile status flags, allocated with `gcvSURF_TILE_STATUS`.
+An auxilary buffer associated with each render surface keeps track of these tile status flags, allocated with `gcvSURF_TILE_STATUS`.

 One of these flags is the `clear` flag, that signifies that the tile has been cleared.
 `fast clear` happens by setting the clear bit for each tile instead of clearing the actual surface